steve1066d/devore.tubs/service.md

 Note that generally the flags disable something, so you would set it to "1" to disable the feature.

-1 = Use Fahrenheit.
+1 = Use Fahrenheit:
 If this is not set it will display the temperature in Celsius.
 The default is the setting of JP2 on the board.
 If the pads are jumpered the default is Celsius.
 If you change this flag, it will replace the maximum, minimum and default temps to default values.

-2 = Disable P.  Normally the controller will use the stock rules of displaying P when the pump is off or just started.
+2 = Disable P:
+Normally the controller will use the stock rules of displaying P when the pump is off or just started.
 If this flag is set, it will instead show the temperature of the probe in the HydroMate.
 With the pump not running it won't be as accurate as when the pump is running, but will still give an indication of the tub temperature.

-4 = Disable Ozone.
+4 = Disable Ozone:
 Softub has an optional ozone generator that is run periodically to limit the chemical use.
 However, they tend to fail, and generally are not replaced.
 If you are not using or do not wish to use the ozone generator, set this flag.

-8 = Disable IPS.
+8 = Disable IPS:
 The board monitors the voltage is sufficient to not cause damage to the pump.
 It fires if the voltage drops to 96.5 volts on a 120v system (or probably around 177 v on a 220 circuit).
 To disable this test, set this flag.
 However, if there is insufficient power for the microcontroller,